North Junipers HP

 West Ridge, Class 2

 If you make it to the base of the west ridge, use the jeep trail and climb the first ascent on the ridge.
 Here, find a trail to the east with a signed closure (no motorized travel) that continues upward.
 This trail makes for easy travel for the first part of the climb.
 When the trail begins to disappear, continue off-trail and pick your route toward and over a false summit.
 Here you will clearly see the true summit and you can hike your way to it.
-Trip stats: 3.1 miles with 820 feet of elevation gain.
+Trip stats: 3.1 miles with 820 feet of elevation gain round trip.

 Hiking along the ridge toward the summit of Juniper Hills High Point.
 Steve Mandella photo.